Short Term Action Request Grants (STAR)

 - Water Quality: Safeguard and restore water quality in Lake Superior and area streams

-- Public Access: Improve public access to Minnesota’s coastal area
+- Public Access: Create or improve public access to Minnesota’s coastal area

-- Coastal Community Development: Help communities manage development or preserve the historic, cultural and aesthetic features of Lake Superior and its coast
+- Coastal Community Development: Help communities manage development along the Lake Superior coast

-- Coordination and Public Involvement: Collect, analyze, synthesize and share information and research results that will lead to better land and water use decisions in the coastal area or engage the public in critical government decisions
+- Coordination and Public Involvement: Collect, analyze, synthesize and share information and research results that will lead to better coastal land and water management or engage the public in critical government decisions

 What activities are ineligible for STAR Grant funds?